Our Team

 She/Her/Hers

 The Rev. Gia Hayes-Martin became the thirty-seventh rector of St. John’s in April 2020.
 Gia grew up in Cleveland, and her years in Tennessee and California confirmed that her heart will always be in Ohio.
-Raised a Roman Catholic, she founded the Episcopal Church as a young adult while she was completing a PhD in history.
+Raised a Roman Catholic, she found the Episcopal Church as a young adult while she was completing a PhD in history.
 Gia is a graduate of Xavier University (Go Muskies!), Vanderbilt University, and the Church Divinity School of the Pacific.
 She was ordained in 2010.
 Before her call to St. John’s, Gia served as rector of St. Bede’s Episcopal Church in Menlo Park, California, and as associate rector of the Episcopal Church of St. Matthew in San Mateo, California.
 As a priest, Gia’s particular interests lie in forming disciples of Jesus, preaching, and leadership in a changing church.
 She has served the wider church in a variety of ways: as a deputy to the General Convention, chair of the Nominating Committee for the Tenth Bishop of Southern Ohio, reader for the prayer podcast A Morning at the Office, member of the Episcopal Church’s Task Force on Theology of Money and Task Force on the Study of Marriage, and on the conference planning teams for Gathering the NeXt Generation and Young Clergy Women International.

 Gia is a voracious reader, knitting addict, novice gluten-free baker, foodie, and traveler.
 She met her husband, Melville, in Iona Abbey while on a trip to his native Scotland.
 They live in Clintonville, where an energetic, friendly gray tabby lets them stay in her house.